tariqdaouda/Mariana/README.rst

 Can it run on GPU?
 ==================

-At the heart of Mariana are theano functions, so the answer is yes.
-The guys behind theano really did an awesome job of optimization, so it should be pretty fast, wether you're running on CPU or GPU.
+At the heart of Mariana are Theano functions, so the answer is yes.
+The guys behind Theano really did an awesome job of optimization, so it should be pretty fast, wether you're running on CPU or GPU.

 Example